10 BEST Beaches in Sri Lanka – ULTIMATE Sri Lanka Beach Holiday Guide

 Unawatuna is a cute coastal town located smack bang in the middle between Hikkaduwa and Mirissa.
 It’s easily visited from either place and is a common stop on a southern coast road trip!

-Unawatuna is easily the most famous beach in Sri Lanka so I just had to include it in my list!
-But what is it that makes it so great?
+Unawatuna is easily the most famous beach in Sri Lanka so I just had to include it on this list!
+But what is it that makes Unawatuna Beach so great?

 Well, to be honest, I’m not sure if it’s worth the hype.

 You can also often see the famous Stilt Fishman at Unawatuna Beach.
-While this is a very interesting and impressive way to fish, it is very authentic and most of the fisherman only do the job for payment from tourists (not to actually catch any fish.)
+While this is a very interesting and impressive way to fish, it is not very authentic and most of the fishermen only do the job for payment from tourists (not to actually catch any fish.)

 I guess we had such high expectations on this beach so we were a little disappointed overall!